Average Interest Rate By Debt Type: Auto, Credit Card, Mortgage

 Average Interest Rate Student Loans

 Average student loan interest rate.
-All rates are fixed for life of loan.
 Source: studentaid.ed.gov

 4) Average mortgage interest rate.

-Average mortgage interest rate.
+Average mortgage interest rate

 Mortgage debt is considered the least egregious debt because it's tied to an asset that historically appreciates.
 Not only that, the American government allows you to write off all mortgage interest on debt up to $750,000 plus the interest on $100,000 of a home equity line of credit.